The Omni-Channel Experience: Definition and 5 Examples

 Summary

-• Customers want to pick up where they left off - Starbucks loyalty cards sync instantly across app, website, and physical stores, while Sephora’s “My Beauty Bag” lets customers access wish lists and past purchases from any device to complete transactions without starting over
+- Customers want to pick up where they left off - Starbucks loyalty cards sync instantly across app, website, and physical stores, while Sephora’s “My Beauty Bag” lets customers access wish lists and past purchases from any device so they never lose their place

 What is the omni-channel experience?